Milestone-Proposal:Parametron, 1954

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the address(es) of the plaque site(s) (GPS coordinates if you have them).
 Also please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
-This is where Parametron device was invented.
+Building 1 of Faculty of Science, the University of Tokyo is where parametron was invented.
+There is now a space to display many discoveries made by the researchers there and this Milestone will be displayed there.

 Are the original buildings extant?